EU AI Act Regulatory Matrix visualization with risk categories and compliance framework

 EU standards often become global benchmarks.
 Early compliance prepares you for international expansion and opens new markets.

-Innovation Booster
+Innovation Accelerator

 Risk Minimization

-Proactive compliance protects against existential penalties of up to 35 million € and preserves your reputation from damage due to violations.
+Proactive compliance protects against existentially threatening penalties of up to EUR 35M and preserves your reputation from violation-related damage.

 Further Resources